Congratulations! You made it through a Level 9 session or some type of high intensity training.

 This will also help to get the lactic acid out of your muscles much more quickly than just resting.
 Warm up the muscles before stretching with at least two sets of jumping jacks for 30 seconds per set or a similar exercise.
 Cold stretching isn’t recommended.

-Heat will help blood flow to the muscles.
-This will help the rebuilding process and provide some relief.
-Try a heating pad, sauna, hot bath or shower.
+Heat will increase blood flow to the muscles.
+This will help the healing and rebuilding process.
+Dynamic stretching will also provide some relief.
+Try a heating pad, sauna, hot bath or hot shower.

 Proper nutritional intake is very important before and after each workout.
 Think of this as high octane fuel that will speed the rebuilding and regrowth of stressed muscles.
 Take in 1 gram of protein per day for every pound of body weight.
 This will speed up recovery times considerably because protein is the primary nutrient for building new lean mass.
 Use a whey protein supplement (more info below), as well as proteins found in foods.
 A crucial time to take in protein is within 1 hour post-workout.